 Rice watery stool

-Voluminous diarrhea produced during Vibrio cholerae infection.
+Voluminous diarrhea is produced during Vibrio cholerae infection.

 Yeah…Microbiology is funny….